 I need to say right up front that the Kurenai Long does not have the extremely soft tip sections that the Kurenai HM30R and other HM rods have.
 The Suntech Kurenai Long is clearly designed for bigger water and bigger fish.
 It is still a remarkably responsive and sensitive rod, but it is beefier than the Kurenai HM series of rods.

 The Suntech Kurenai Long rods come in three different lengths - 6 meters, 7 meters and 8 meters.
-I've had all of them at one time or another - in fact, I think I've sold more of these rods than any other rod that's never been on the website.
+I've had all of them at one time or another.

 That was the dead of winter, but the following spring I ordered a 6m rod for myself.
 The first time I got a chance to use it I decided it wasn't just pretty nice, it was very nice.

 I've written a bit in the past about how light and smooth casting the Nissin Air Stage Honryu rods are.
 One of the contributing factors is certainly their long collapsed length.
 Longer sections means fewer joints.
 Each joint is a hard spot (not only do the tubes overlap, they are reinforced at the section ends).
 Also, shorter tubes just do not bend as easily as longer ones.
 Plus, the overlaps and reinforcements add to the weight.
 Longer sections give you a smoother bend profile and lighter weight.

 The Kurenai Long 61 weighs just 3.7 ounces without the KTC-16 tip cap.

 That's very light for a 20' rod!
 The Aoi ZPRO 63 is that light but it is

 rated for 6X tippet.
 The Kurenai Long 61 is rated for 4X tippet!
 That's

 enough to handle nearly any fish you are going to catch.
 I would not recommend it for carp or steelhead, but for trout?
 Oh Yeah!.